-The Assembly on Pulmonary Rehabilitation announces the next edition of its Journal Club, on November 11th at 12:00 PM EST, on the topic of early pulmonary rehabilitation following hospitalisation.
+The Assembly on Pulmonary Rehabilitation announces the next edition of its Journal Club, on February 10th at 12:00 PM EST, on the topic of the 4-metre gait speed test.

 The web-based platform allows for a live and interactive Journal Club with real-time discussion both online and via telephone.
 Please use a landline phone or VoIP for the call.

 You will need to register for the webinar in order to participate in the Journal Club.
 Registration is free.
 Please reserve your Webinar seat today at